Conant-Hack-Club/Hack-Club-Game-AI-Template/README.md

 # Game AI Template

+## What is provided

+Initially, I have given you most of the completed code for having a Game AI play Pong.
+However, I have removed some crucial parts from the JavaScript files that will prevent the project from properly running.
+Please follow the steps below to complete this project and add your own customization.

 ## Steps

 1. Go into script.js and game.js and add in code wherever there is a "TODO"